vivekganesan01/ganache-cli-block-explorer/README.md

 2. Launch the image exposing the port `docker run -d --publish 5051:5051 ganache-cli-block-explorer`
 	- Note that docker can't access the local machine port (you can still access other ip or docker internal ip)

+Check out also the example for docker compose in docker-examples/docker-compose.yml

 ### Development